-PCD Nominee PCD Nominee Corporation PCL Priority Chemicals List PDS Philippine Dealing System PDTC The Philippine Depository & Trust Corp.
+PCL Priority Chemicals List PDS Philippine Dealing System PDTC The Philippine Depository & Trust Corp.
 PFRS Philippine Financial Reporting Standards Philippine National As defined under the Foreign Investments Act, citizen of the Philippines, or a domestic partnership or association wholly-owned by citizens of the Philippines, or a corporation organized under the laws of the Philippines of which at least 60% of the capital stock outstanding and entitled to vote is owned and held by citizens of the Philippines, or a corporation organized abroad and registered to do business in the Philippines under the Revised Corporation Code of the Philippines, of which 100% of the capital stock outstanding and entitled to vote is wholly-owned by Filipinos or a trustee of funds for pension or other employee retirement or separation benefits, where the trustee is a Philippine national and at least 60% of the fund will accrue to the benefit of Philippine nationals Philvolcs Philippine Institute of Volcanology and Seismology PICCS Philippine Inventory of Chemicals and Chemical Substances PNB Capital PNB Capital and Investment Corporation POS Point-of-sale Premier or PWS Premier Wine and Spirits, Inc. PSA Philippine Standards on Auditing PSE The Philippine Stock Exchange, Inc. PSE EASy PSE Electronic Allocation System PSE EDGE PSE's Electronic Disclosure Generation Technology PSE Trading Participants Duly licensed securities brokers who are trading participants of the PSE Puregold The supermarket chain in the Philippines with the brand "Puregold" owned and operated by Puregold Price Club, Inc. QIB Qualified institutional buyer, as such term is defined in the SRC R.A.
 8762 or the Retail Trade Liberalization Act Republic Act No. 8762, otherwise known as the Retail Trade Liberalization Act of 2000 R.G.
 Manabat KPMG R.G.
 Manabat & Co.
 Revised Corporation Code Republic Act No. 11232, otherwise known as the Revised Corporation Code of the Philippines Romulo Law Romulo Mabanta Buenaventura Sayoc & de los Angeles

-ROS Return on sales ROU Right-of-use assets RPT Related party transactions RTD Ready-to-Drink S&P Standard and Poor's S&R The membership warehouse shopping club with the brand "S&R" owned and operated by Kareila Management Corporation in the Philippines SB Capital SB Capital Investment Corporation SCCP Securities Clearing Corporation of the Philippines SEC The Philippine Securities and Exchange Commission SEC MC 13-2017 SEC Memorandum Circular No. 13, Series of 2017 Selling Agents PSE Trading Participants Senior Management Group's key executives and corporate officers Share Swap Transaction The issuance of common shares of the Company to Cosco Capital, Inc., which were created and issued out of an increase in its authorized capital stock, in exchange for 100% of the outstanding shares of Montosco, Inc., Meritus Prime Distributions, Inc. and Premier Wine and Spirits, Inc., as approved by the Company's Board of Directors on March 29, 2021 and by the SEC on June 30, 2021 Shares The common shares of the Company, with par value of ₱0.10 per common share SKUs Stock keeping units sqm Square meters SRC Republic Act No. 8799, otherwise known as the Philippine Securities Regulation Code, as amended from time to time, and including the rules and regulations issued thereunder SSS Social Security System Subsidiaries Montosco, Meritus, and Premier, collectively Tax Code The National Internal Revenue Code of the Philippines, as amended Trading Participants and Retail Settlement Date The date on which settlement by the LSIs and Trading Participants of the Trading Participants and Retail Offer Shares purchased through the PSE EASy is to be made, expected to be on or about [November 10, 2021], or such other date that may be agreed by the Company and the Joint Lead Underwriters.
-Trading Participants and Retail Offer The offer for sale of the Trading Participants and Retail Offer Shares to be made in the Philippines
+ROS Return on sales

+ROU Right-of-use assets

+RPT Related party transactions

+RTD Ready-to-Drink

+S&P Standard and Poor's

+S&R The membership warehouse shopping club with the brand "S&R" owned and operated by Kareila Management Corporation in the Philippines

+SB Capital SB Capital Investment Corporation

+SCCP Securities Clearing Corporation of the Philippines

+SEC The Philippine Securities and Exchange Commission

+SEC MC 13-2017 SEC Memorandum Circular No. 13, Series of 2017

+Selling Agents PSE Trading Participants

+Senior Management Group's key executives and corporate officers

+Share Swap Transaction

+Shares The common shares of the Company, with par value of ₱0.10 per common share

+SKUs Stock keeping units

+sqm Square meters

+SRC Republic Act No. 8799, otherwise known as the Philippine Securities Regulation Code, as amended from time to time, and including the rules and regulations issued thereunder

+SSS Social Security System

+Subsidiaries Montosco, Meritus, and Premier, collectively

+The National Internal Revenue Code of the Philippines, as amended

+Tax Code The National Internal Revenue Code of the I impplies, as amended

+Trading Participants and Retail

-Trading Participants and Retail Offer Shares Up to [750,000,000] Offer Shares (or [25]% of the Offer Shares) being offered pursuant to the Trading Participants and Retail Offer TRAIN Law Republic Act No. 10963, otherwise known as the Tax Reform for Acceleration and Inclusion Transfer Pricing Regulations BIR Revenue Regulation No. 2-2013 on Transfer Pricing Regulations TTRA Tax Treaty Relief Application U.S The United States of America UNCLOS United Nations Convention on the Law of the Sea VAT Value-added tax ZG Law Zambrano Gruba Caganda and Advincula
+Trading Participants and Retail Offer Shares 750,000,000 Offer Shares (or 25% of the Offer Shares) being offered pursuant to the Trading Participants and Retail Offer TRAIN Law Republic Act No. 10963, otherwise known as the Tax Reform for Acceleration and Inclusion Transfer Pricing Regulations BIR Revenue Regulation No. 2-2013 on Transfer Pricing Regulations TTRA Tax Treaty Relief Application U.S The United States of America UNCLOS United Nations Convention on the Law of the Sea VAT Value-added tax ZG Law Zambrano Gruba Caganda and Advincula